A framework for the local information dynamics of distributed computation in complex systems

-For lattice systems such as CAs with spatially-ordered agents, the local information transfer to agent $X_{i}$ from $X_{i-j}$ at time $n+1$ is represented as:
+For lattice systems such as CAs with spatially-ordered variables, the local information transfer to agent $X_{i}$ from $X_{i-j}$ (across $j$ cells to the right) at time $n+1$ is represented as:

-Using $l=1$ is sensible for systems such as CAs where only the previous source state is a causal information contributor to the destination; in this case we drop $l$ from the notation: $t(i,j,n+1,k)$.
-Given our focus on CAs, from here onwards we consider only $l=1$ in this paper.
-This information transfer $t(i,j,n+1,k)$ to agent $X_{i}$ from $X_{i-j}$ at time $n+1$ is illustrated in \fig{transferEntropy}. $t(i,j,n,k)$ is defined for every spatiotemporal destination $(i,n)$, for every information channel or direction \textit{j}; sensible values for $j$ correspond to causal information sources, i.e. for CAs, sources within the cell range $|j| \leq r$.
-Again, for homogeneous agents it is appropriate to estimate the probability distributions used in \eq{localTeLattice} from all spatiotemporal observations, and we write the average across homogeneous agents as $T(j,k) = \left\langle t(i,j,n,k) \right\rangle$.
+This information transfer $t(i,j,n+1,k,l)$ to variable $X_{i}$ from $X_{i-j}$ at time $n+1$ is illustrated in \figu{transferEntropy}.
+Then $t(i,j,n,k,l)$ is defined for every spatiotemporal destination $(i,n)$, for every information channel or direction $j$; sensible values for $j$ correspond to causal information sources, i.e. for CAs, sources within the cell range $|j| \leq r$.
+Again, for homogeneous variables (with stationarity) it is appropriate to estimate the PDFs used in \eq{localTeLattice} from all spatiotemporal observations, and we write the average across homogeneous variables as $T(j,k) = \left\langle t(i,j,n,k) \right\rangle$.